nolanschan/nolanschan.github.io/projects/quadcopter/detail.markdown

 ## Repository ##
 <p></p>

-The full code/repository can be found <a href="https://github.com/nolanschan/Arduino-Quadcopter">here</a>.
+The full code can be found in the repository [here](https://github.com/nolanschan/Arduino-Quadcopter).